madysonb/discovery_resources/README.md

 ### Citation

-If you find this repository useful in your research, please cite Barber et al. in prep
+If you find this repository useful in your research, please cite Barber et al. 2024. https://www.nature.com/articles/s41586-024-08123-3

 ### Additional Packages